josephmargaryan/NLP/DocIntel/README.md

 ### **Advanced Document Conversion, OCR, and Layout Analysis**

 **DocIntel** is a comprehensive document processing library that combines cutting-edge OCR (Optical Character Recognition), document conversion, and layout analysis technologies.
 With support for a variety of file formats like PDFs, images, and DOCX, DocIntel provides high-performance tools for text extraction and semantic understanding of document layouts.
-Using state-of-the-art models like LayoutLMv3 and traditional methods like Tesseract, DocIntel goes beyond simple OCR by preserving the structure and layout of documents for more intelligent analysis.
+Utilizing state-of-the-art models like LayoutLMv3 alongside traditional methods like Tesseract, DocIntel goes beyond simple OCR by preserving the structure and layout of documents for more intelligent analysis.

 ## **Features**